Tropical Storm Ida

 - Contact repair services.

-FEMA has declared that residents of Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, and Union counties can now apply for direct assistance for Ida-related recovery.
-Assistance may include home repairs, temporary housing, low-cost loans, and other programs to help recover from the effects of the tropical storm.
+FEMA declared that residents of Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, Union, and Warren counties were able to apply for direct assistance for Ida-related recovery such as home repairs, temporary housing, low-cost loans, and other programs.
+The application period has closed.

 Apply online through FEMA's website, by downloading the FEMA App on the Apple App Store or the Google Play Store, or by calling 800-621-3362 (TTY: 800-462-7585).
 The toll-free telephone lines operate from 7 a.m. to 11 p.m., seven days a week.